Boron trioxide: Crystalline α form

 Crystallization of α-B2O3 from the molten state at ambient pressure is strongly kinetically disfavored (compare liquid and crystal densities).
-It can be obtained with prologed annealing of the amorphous solid ~200°C under at least 10 kbar of pressure.
+It can be obtained with prolonged annealing of the amorphous solid ~200 °C under at least 10 kbar of pressure.

 Crystalline β form

 The trigonal network undergoes a coesite-like transformation to monoclinic β-B2O3 at several gigapascals (9.5 GPa).

 Preparation

 Boron trioxide is produced by treating borax with sulfuric acid in a fusion furnace.
-At temperatures above 750°C, the molten boron oxide layer separates out from sodium sulfate.
+At temperatures above 750 °C, the molten boron oxide layer separates out from sodium sulfate.
 It is then decanted, cooled and obtained in 96–97% purity.

-Another method is heating boric acid above ~300°C. Boric acid will initially decompose into steam, (H2O(g)) and metaboric acid (HBO2) at around 170°C, and further heating above 300°C will produce more steam and diboron trioxide.
+Another method is heating boric acid above ~300 °C. Boric acid will initially decompose into steam, (H2O(g)) and metaboric acid (HBO2) at around 170 °C, and further heating above 300 °C will produce more steam and diboron trioxide.
 The reactions are: